 The music isn’t coming from your phone like it would be if you were streaming via Bluetooth, you’re just using the app to tell the speaker where to play from.
 It then pulls down the content from the internet all on its own.
 This means the range is way better than it is on Bluetooth.
 You don’t need to be within 30 feet of the speaker.
 As long as you’re connected to the same WiFi you can control your Sonos.
-That said, it’s also a bit of a bummer that there’s no Bluetooth streaming option available.
-So if your internet goes down for whatever reason, you’re out of luck.
-If a friend comes over and wants to play you something they’ll have to use the Sonos app they can’t just connect to your speakers.
+That said, it’s also a bit of a bummer that there’s no Bluetooth streaming option available on most of the Sonos products.
+Currently, if you want Bluetooth you’ll have to go with the Move which will run you a pretty penny.

 Voice assistants, streaming services, and Sonos

 Sonos has made it clear that a big part of their plan moving forward in a world of smart speakers is to just be compatible with all of them.
 So unlike the Apple Homepod, which only has Siri and only lets users stream music via their Apple Music account, Sonos aims to be compatible with every voice assistant and every streaming service.
 They want to be the Switzerland of the voice assistant world, working with everyone.